Skip to main content

 6 }7}

-5:5-5:9: Cannot cast `value` to union type because string [1] is incompatible with literal union [2]. [incompatible-cast]
+5:5-5:9: Cannot cast `value` to union type because string [1] is incompatible with union type [2]. [incompatible-cast]

 You can see in the above example why doing a truthy check when your value can be a string or number is not suggested: it is possible to unintentionally check against the "" or 0.
 We created a Flow lint called sketchy-null to guard against this scenario: